supremexdev/CarHop/README.md

   ## Running the code

+  navigate to folder containing server.js
+    in the command line run 'npm run server'

+  in the same folder
-  Run `npm i` to install the dependencies.
+    Run `npm i` or 'npm install' to install the node.js dependency folders.

     Run `npm run dev` to start the development server.